Dr Mark Chambers, BA, PhD (TCD)

-He has published widely in publications on material culture and historical philology and continues conducting research on fashion and sumptuary legislation in the 14th through the 16th centuries and on the lexicology of medieval fashion and dress.
-He is also preparing work on violence in the late-medieval drama and on the history of the tutelary good and bad angels in Western literature.
+I have published widely on material culture and historical philology and continue conducting research on fashion and sumptuary legislation in the 14th through the 16th centuries, especially the lexicology of medieval fashion and dress.

 - Early English Drama

 - Late-Medieval Language Contact

 Chapter in book

 - Chambers, Mark (2021).
 ‘An Exotic Monster, a French Magician, and Scottish ministralli: Visiting Players in the Durham Records’.
 In Early Performers in the North-East of England: Continuity and Difference.
 Wyatt, Diana & McKinnell, John ARC Humanities Press.